SAP/openui5-docs/docs/Step_26_Remote_OData_Service_4406244.md

  ![](loio2c36d72282e34903a97197783fe92122_HiRes.png "Violations of the same-origin policy in Google Chrome")

 Due to the so called same-origin policy, browsers deny AJAX requests to service endpoints in case the service endpoint has a different domain/subdomain, protocol, or port than the app.
 The browser refuses to connect to a remote URL directly for security reasons.
-Depending on your development environment you have different options to overcome this limitation.
+Depending on your development environment you have different options to overcome this restriction.
 For more information, see [Request Fails Due to Same-Origin Policy \(Cross-Origin Resource Sharing - CORS\)](Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_5bb388f.md).

 **Related Information**